Djeppschmidt/QSeq/README.md

 # NOTES

 A note on rounding:
-It is possible that rounding might generate zeroes.
-If this happens, I suggest revisiting your quantification method.
+It is possible that rounding might generate zeroes in low abundance taxa.
+If this happens, I suggest revisiting your quantification method because it indecates a mismatch between the rank abundance curve and total abundance (more detected features than are measured in total abundance in sample).
 This effect indicates that your composition was either sampled from a larger population than what was sampled for quantification; or the abundance values for each sample were either transformed (for example, they are sometimes transformed to log scale), or not calculated appropriately (for example, ensure that QPCR has been calculated on an equal mass or volume bases to compare to the input for sequencing).
 In my work, this means ensuring that the QPCR abundance is calculated to represent the total abundance of bacteria that I expect from the mass of soil that was used for the extraction.
-In principle, calculating based on the total DNA input to the reaction should work as well.
+In principle, calculating based on the total DNA input to the reaction should work as well

-A note on rarefaction:
-Rarefaction is sometimes used to control the sampling effort for each sample.
-This is most appropriate for standardizing the data before calculating alpha diversity metrics.
-QSeq should not materially affect alpha diversity calculations, and rather is most useful for differential abundance and network analyses.
-From this perspective, I do not include any subsampling routine in this package.
-If you want to account for sampling effort, I recommend capturing the total number of sequences per sample prior to implementing QSeq, since QSeq will modify the OTU table and obscure this information.

 # Citations: